 4 Paws Kingdom Campground – The first and only dog-dedicated campground, 4 Paws is a true doggie kingdom!
 Located less than 15 minutes from the quaint must-visit town of Rutherfordton.
 The campground and dog retreat is simply the perfect answer to a vacation getaway designed specifically with canine and companion in mind.
 Tail-wagging amenities include a fenced-in swimming pond, multiple off-leash plays, an agility park, creek, doggie bathhouse with grooming station and more.
 Rent one of their cabins or RVs or bring your own.

 Cottages, Cabins & Vacation Rentals - From rustic woodland retreats to well-appointed homes, there are numerous options for renting a pet-friendly cabin or cottage throughout the area.

 The 1927 Lake Lure Inn & Spa – Class meets canine.
 Upon entering the elegant lobby of this historic hotel, you're apt to think, "There is no way this place is dog-friendly."
 But, the owners are huge pet lovers and warmly open their beautiful Inn to your four-legged children.
-After check in, dogs receive a complimentary welcome bag in the room.
+After check-in, dogs receive a complimentary welcome bag in the room.
 At the Inn, kick back and relax with a craft beer or glass of wine in one of the rocking chairs on the Mediterranean style front porch.
 Take in the views of Rumbling Bald Mountain as your dog catches a nap on the cool concrete floor.
-If you're looking to explore the area, the hotel is ideally situated near plenty of things to do with your canine compadre including, hiking, swimming, and paddleboarding.
+If you're looking to explore the area, the hotel is ideally situated near plenty of things to do with your canine companion including hiking, swimming, and paddle boarding.